Quake-hit Ishikawa braces for more aftershocks and rain

-Ishikawa Prefecture on Saturday remained on high alert for aftershocks and rain after an earthquake with a preliminary magnitude of 6.5 hit the region the previous day, leaving one dead and more than 20 injured.
+Tokyo/Kanazawa – Ishikawa Prefecture remained on high alert over the weekend for aftershocks and rain after an earthquake with a preliminary magnitude of 6.5 hit the region Friday, leaving one dead and around 35 people injured.

-The Meteorological Agency has warned of strong aftershocks following the initial quake at 2:42 p.m.
-Friday, which registered a strong 6 on the shindo (intensity) scale of 7 in Suzu on the tip of the Noto Peninsula about 110 kilometers northeast of the city of Kanazawa.
+As rain fell and smaller temblors continued to shake the prefecture following the magnitude 6.5 quake that hit Suzu on the tip of the Noto Peninsula on Friday afternoon, the municipality issued evacuation orders for over 1,600 residents from roughly 740 households in the city and warned of landslides.

-The agency warned the aftershocks could be as powerful as the strong 6 level for about a week in the area.
-The agency defines a strong 6 and 7 as “impossible to remain standing or move without crawling” and “people may be thrown through the air.”
+Six buildings collapsed, and more than 120 households experienced water outages.
+Landslides and road depressions were confirmed in Suzu following the quake.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.